Food Business Classes (see upcoming Events /Keynotes too)

 Looking Back, Moving Forward: Taking Your Business to the Next Level

 The beginning of the year is a great time to look back and make sure that you have a solid business foundation before you spring forward.
 What drives your profits — and are you even profitable?

-During this presentation, with a useful strategic worksheet you can complete afterwards, award-winning food marketing consultant and educator, Terry Frishman of Culinest will discuss the 3 biggest challenges facing food and beverage manufacturers:
+During this presentation, with a useful strategic worksheet you can complete afterwards, award-winning food marketing consultant and educator, Terry Frishman of Culinest discusses the 3 biggest challenges facing food and beverage manufacturers.

 Be inspired, and motivated to assess what’s working well and what could work better to profitably grow your business.